We have lived in Papua New Guinea since 1990. Based in Port Moresby. We know how it works.

 The village of Isurava was the site of the biggest battle fought by Australian troops during their retreat along the Kokoda Track.

 The 39th Battalion have now retreated back to Isurava from Deniki where they are lying wait for the Japanese onslaught.
-Taking into accounts that they are poorly equipped.
+Taking into account that they are poorly equipped.
 Having no shovels to dig in with, using their empty bully beef tins, bayonets and their helmets.

 On 17 August, Lieutenant Colonel Ralph Honner took command of the 39th Infantry Battalion, Reinforcements are now also on the way.
 The 21st Infantry Brigade – the 2/14 and 2/16 Infantry Battalions – under Brigadier Arnold Potts are heading up the track to reinforce Marouba Force.
 These soldiers are veterans, having fought in the Middle East earlier in the war, although they will be tested severely in Kokoda’s jungle conditions.